top of page

 Olivia Cutshaw_current.jpeg

-Olivia Cutshaw is a post-baccalaureate research assistant for the Brains In Growth-Emotions project.
+Olivia Cutshaw is a post-baccalaureate research assistant for the Brains In Growth-Emotions project and the lab manager for the BEAD lab.
 She received her Bachelor of Science degree in psychology from the University of West Florida.
 During her undergraduate years, she conducted research in the Children’s Self Regulation Lab at the University of West Florida and in the Center for Childhood Resilience at Northwestern University.
-Her current research interests revolve around the ways that parenting, early life adversity, and children's temperament contribute to socioemotional development in the preschool years.
-Eventually, Olivia plans to pursue her PhD in clinical child psychology.
-In her free time, Olivia loves to try new coffee shops and restaurants and take dance classes.
+Her current research interests revolve around the ways that caregiving, early life adversity, and children's temperament contribute to socioemotional development in early childhood.
+In her free time, Olivia loves to try new coffee shops and restaurants and take dance classes in the DMV area.

 Olivia Cuthsaw_baby.jpeg